Yasya12/Rock-Paper-Scissor/README.md

 # README.md

-This is the rock-paper-scissor game.
+This is the rock-paper-scissor game using WPF where XAML is a frontend language and C# is a backend languages.

 - Robot icon created by <a href="https://www.flaticon.com/free-icons/robot" title="robot icons">Freepik - Flaticon</a>.